1972 Iowa State Cyclones football team: Kansas State

-at Kansas
+At Kansas

 Iowa State went on the road to blow out Kansas 34–8 in the latter's homecoming game.
 The Cyclones were heavy favorites against the Jayhawks, who were 2–4 but winless in conference play.
 Kansas quarterback David Jaynes returned from injury for the game.

 Oklahoma

 In front of an overflow crowd of over 36,000, Iowa State suffered its first home loss in its homecoming game, falling to two-touchdown favorite No. 7 Oklahoma 6–20.
 Both offenses were hampered by the muddy turf, soaked from a week of rain due to Iowa State's lack of a tarp.
 Leon Crosswhite and Greg Pruitt combined for over 200 rush yards to establish the dominant Sooners ball control offense, while the Oklahoma defense held Strachan to 50.
 The Sooners scored first at the beginning of the second quarter when Crosswhite carried for a touchdown on a drive kept alive by a pair of completions from Dave Robertson to John Carroll.
 Later in the second quarter, a pair of long runs by Amundson and Strachan brought the Cyclones to the Sooner 20.
 The Sooners defense stiffened there and Amundson slipped while fading on third down.
 Goedjen kicked a 38-yard field goal to put the Cyclones on the board with nearly five minutes left.
 The Sooners then marched down the field but stalled near the goal line in the final seconds of the half.
-Larry Hunt and Steve Burns tacked Robertson for a loss, forcing the Sooners to settle for a Rick Fulcher field goal to bring their lead to 10–3 at the half.
+Larry Hunt and Steve Burns tackled Robertson for a loss, forcing the Sooners to settle for a Rick Fulcher field goal to bring their lead to 10–3 at the half.
 In the final minutes of the fourth quarter, Robertson ran for 55 yards on a third and long to the Cyclone 3-yard line before a Pruitt touchdown run put the game out of reach.